slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If your goal does not have a schedule, it is a dream."
 -- Kevin Kelly [1952]*

+> *"No one ever wrote a plan to be fat, lazy or stupid.
+That’s what happens when you don’t have a plan."
+-- Larry Winget [1952]*

 > *"You need to be stubborn on your vision, but very flexible on the details."
 -- Jeff Bezos [1964]*

 > *"The movie might be good or bad but in the end we’ll finish eating pizza."
 -- Christopher Nolan [1970]*

-> *"No one ever wrote a plan to be fat, lazy or stupid.
-That’s what happens when you don’t have a plan."
--- Larry Winget [1952]*

-> *"What you think is your problem is not your problem, your strategy is."
--- Dan Munro *

 ### How to plan?